Anytime You Need a Friend: Chart performance

-"Anytime You Need a Friend" became the first of Carey's singles to not reach the top-ten on the US Billboard Hot 100.
-The song debuted at number 45 on the chart and eventually peaked at number 12, remaining in the top-40 for 18 weeks and on the chart for 21.
-Despite this, it was popular on US radio and was ranked number forty-seven on the 1994 Year-End Charts, giving Carey three singles in the top half of the chart.
+On the US Billboard Hot 100, "Anytime You Need a Friend" debuted at number 45 on the chart and eventually peaked at number 12, remaining in the top-40 for 18 weeks and on the chart for 21.
+It was popular on US radio and was ranked number forty-seven on the 1994 Year-End Charts, giving Carey three singles in the top half of the chart.
 On the Year-End Hot Adult Contemporary Tracks, "Anytime You Need a Friend" finished at number 21 and number 39 on the Hot Dance Music Club Play Singles Year-End Chart.
 In Canada, the song debuted at number 82 on the Canadian RPM Singles Chart during the week of May 23, 1994.
 Seven weeks later, the song reached its peak of number five on the singles chart, spending three consecutive weeks at the position and a total of 20 weeks on the chart.
 On the RPM Year-End Charts, "Anytime You Need a Friend" finished at number 39.
 On the week dated June 19, 1994, on the Australian Singles Chart, the song entered at number 48.
 Weeks later, it ascended to its peak position of number 12, where it stayed for one week, and a total of 17 weeks fluctuating inside the singles chart.
 "Anytime You Need a Friend" was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units.
 On the Dutch Top 40 chart, "Anytime You Need a Friend" reached the number ten position on the singles chart.